 You can also order takeout, including canned beers, from the comfort of your home or hotel.

 Address: 641 Delaware Avenue, Buffalo, NY 14202

 Whether you’re a history buff or not, a very interesting piece of Buffalo’s past is the Theodore Roosevelt Inaugural Site.
-The 26th president was not sworn into office in the nation’s capital, but instead, right in Buffalo.
+The 26th president was not sworn into office in the nation’s capital but instead, right in Buffalo.

 This was because President William McKinley was assassinated in the city while visiting the Pan-American Exposition.
 After being shot, his prognosis was initially positive, and Vice President Theodore Roosevelt rushed to Buffalo.

-An advance reservation is highly recommended to visit the inauguration site, as walk-up tickets are limited and in high demand.
+A reservation is highly recommended to visit the inauguration site, as walk-up tickets are limited and in high demand.
 Book an admission ticket and guided tour to get the full experience of this important place in Buffalo and the beginning of the story of one of America’s most famous presidents.